ChoiceMates: Supporting Unfamiliar Online Decision-Making with Multi-Agent Conversational Interactions

-To evaluate whether our interactive multi-agent-based approach can effectively support unfamiliar decision-making, we conducted a three-condition within-subjects user study with 12 participants.
-We compared \sysname{} with a web search condition and a commercial multi-agent framework condition \footnote{Multiagent Wizard: https://chat.openai.com/g/g-u9C6YeMsL-multiagent-wizard} where a set of necessary agents collaborate to respond to the user.
-Our results show that \sysname{} successfully led to a more satisfactory and confident decision, enables the exploration of a broad information space with a lower burden, and supports easier management of discovered information and a better understanding of user situation than the web condition.
-When compared with an existing automated multi-agent framework, \sysname{} facilitated broader exploration of information in the domain and participants perceived the final decision as of higher quality with higher confidence.
+Our results show that \sysname{} successfully led to a more satisfactory and confident decision, enables comparable exploration of a broad information space, and supports easier management of discovered information and a better understanding of user situation than the web condition.
+Compared with an existing computer-led multi-agent framework, \sysname{} facilitated broader exploration of information in the domain and participants perceived the final decision as of higher quality.
 In addition, we report on representative strategies of how participants utilized \sysname{} for unfamiliar decision-making, and further discuss the user-side implications and design considerations of a controllable, collaborative multi-agent system.

-This research makes the following contributions: \begin{itemize} \item Findings from a formative study with 14 participants uncovering the practices and needs in unfamiliar decision-making. \item Design and implementation of \sysname{}, a multi-agent conversational system designed to support unfamiliar decision-making by providing users control over conversations with a dynamic set of agents with unique experiences and preference construction in the form of criteria, options, and agents. \item Findings from a study with 12 participants that revealed \sysname{} supports discovery of broad information with less burden, effective management of discovered information, and a more satisfactory and confident final decision compared to the \web{} condition, and a wider exploration of information space and a perceived quality final decision with higher confidence compared to the \multiagent{} condition. \end{itemize}
+This research makes the following contributions: \begin{itemize} \item Findings from a formative study with 14 participants uncovering the practices and needs in unfamiliar decision-making. \item Design and implementation of \sysname{}\footnote{The code repository and supplementary materials for \sysname{} is available at https://github.com/jeongeonp/ChoiceMates.}, a multi-agent conversational system designed to support unfamiliar decision-making by providing users control over conversations with a dynamic set of agents with unique experiences and preference construction in the form of criteria, options, and agents. \item Findings from a study with 12 participants that revealed \sysname{} supports discovery of broad information with less burden, effective management of discovered information, and a more satisfactory and confident final decision compared to the \web{} condition, and a wider exploration of information space and a perceived quality final decision with higher confidence compared to the \multiagent{} condition. \end{itemize}